Metro

 Share

-In statement, the student leaders claimed Ogunbode’s parents faced repeated extortion by officers while seeking answers, only to have their pleas ignored.
+In their statement, the student leaders claimed Ogunbode’s parents faced repeated extortion by officers while seeking answers, only to have their pleas ignored.
 They suspect the division may have been compromised, potentially accepting bribes from the perpetrators or a criminal network, which could explain the initial reluctance to investigate properly.
-The pointed to a pattern of failure, citing the unresolved 2021 murder of a fellow student outside the university as evidence of the division’s incompetence in student-related cases.
+The union pointed to a pattern of failure, citing the unresolved 2021 murder of a fellow student outside the university as evidence of the division’s incompetence in handling student-related cases.

 The stakes are high, and the students have issued a stern ultimatum.
 If their demands are not met, they threaten to mobilize for a mass protest at the Ojo Police Station, signaling their frustration with what they see as systemic injustice.
-For them, Ogunbode’s case is a point—a test of whether the police will deliver accountability.
+For them, Ogunbode’s case is a breaking point—a test of whether the police will finally deliver accountability.
 As the investigation unfolds, the student community watches closely, determined to see justice served for their fallen colleague and to end what they describe as a cycle of neglect and corruption.

 Share